VCNC/haeinsa/wiki/How-to-Use.md

 #### 1. Create Lock Column Family

-Add "lock" column family to all of tables on your HBase cluster.
+Add lock column family to all of tables on your HBase cluster.
+This lock column is used by Haeinsa internally.
+Default name of the column familmy is "!lock!".

 #### 2. Include library to your project